|Salary||$41.76 - $52.15/hour; $7,238.40 - $9,039.33/month; $86,860.80 - $108,472.00/year|

 Auburn Area (Applegate, Auburn, Colfax, Foresthill, Meadow Vista, Penryn)

-Receives general direction from the Client Services Program Manager and/or higher level management staff.
+Receives general direction from assigned management staff.

 Experience and Training

 Any combination of experience and training that would provide the required knowledge and abilities is qualifying.
 A typical way to obtain the required knowledge and abilities would be: